MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Add-SPShellAdmin.md

 If the target database does not have a SharePoint_Shell_Access role, the role is automatically created.

 In order to use Windows PowerShell for SharePoint Products, a user must be a member of the SharePoint_Shell_Access role on the configuration database and a member of the WSS_ADMIN_WPG local group on the computer where SharePoint Products is installed.

-However, the result of running this cmdlet is that the user specified with the UserName parameter will have the dbo_owner role access on the affected databases as described above.
+However, the result of running this cmdlet is that the user specified with the UserName parameter will have the **SPDataAccess** role, if it exists, or db_owner role, if the SPDataAccess role does not exist, on the affected databases as described above.
+Therefore, you should carefully plan which users are given this access.

 Therefore, you should carefully plan which users are given this access.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at [http://go.microsoft.com/fwlink/p/?LinkId=251831](http://go.microsoft.com/fwlink/p/?LinkId=251831).